jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 <img src="/assets/dl/gaa3.png" style="border:none; width:50%;">
 </div>

 Since we trained our model for a while, we knew what drawings will perform badly.
-As expected, it has hard time for drawings with entangled structures.
+As expected, it has a hard time for drawings with entangled structures.

 <div class="imgcap">
 <img src="/assets/dl/gaa4.png" style="border:none; width:50%;">
 </div>

 This illustrates a very important point: choose your dataset well.
 As a product offering, PaintsChainer makes a smart move on focusing the type of scratches that they excel.
-To proof that, I use a clean lineart picked from the internet.
+To proof that I use a clean line-art picked from the internet.
 The result is impressive again.

 <div class="imgcap">
 <img src="/assets/dl/gaag.png" style="border:none; width:50%;">
 </div>

 There are a few lessons learned here.
 There is no bad data, just the data is not solving your needs.
 Focus on what your product wants to offer.
 As samples' categories increased, it is much harder to train and to maintain output quality.
 Many Anime drawings are well tagged.
-Crawl the web site and store the samples under different categories.
+Crawl the website and store the samples under different categories.
 Train with one category before expanding them for what the model can handle.
 For example, start the training with Anime portraits first.
 If your samples are not tagged, use a DN classifier.
-If the Anime needs to categorize in finder details, for example hair color, use tool like Illustration2Vec to estimate tags by extracting semantic feature vectors.
+If the Anime needs to categorize in finer details, for example, hair color, use tool like Illustration2Vec to estimate tags by extracting semantic feature vectors.

 Verify the quality of the data and the accuracy of the labels.
-Before crawling data, look for any other possible web sites.
-Even some web sites are popular for mining deep learning samples, a better source of samples can put your over others.
+Before crawling data, look for any other possible websites.
+Even some websites are popular for mining deep learning samples, a better source of samples can put you over others.
 Filter out weird samples or samples that out of the scope.
 In early development, we realize some drawings are too entangled.
-Without significant increasing the model capacity, those drawings produce little values in training and better be left off.
+Without significantly increasing the model capacity, those drawings produce little values in training and better be left off.
 It just makes the training much inefficient.

 >  Trimming dataset can be beneficial.
 It will result in a more focused model for your purposes.